Nervous Shock Compensation Claim Lawyers

 Nervous Shock and Claiming for PTSD

-Sometimes a nervous shock reaction is so severe you develop post-traumatic stress disorder.
-PTSD is a type of recognised mental health condition caused by the trauma of a horrific event.
+Occassionally, a nervous shock reaction is so severe that you develop post-traumatic stress disorder.
+PTSD is a recognised psychiatric injury caused by the trauma of a horrific event.
 Generally, people with PTSD experience severe emotional distress, including flashbacks, depression, and nightmares.

 When you acquire a long-term mental illness like PTSD due to circumstances outside your control, you may be able to claim compensation for your loss.
 Generally, having a successful PTSD claim is challenging because your injury is not visible and relies on expert psychological assessments.